Supporting Veteran Students: Keys to Success

 5. Student Wellness Services

-Veterans must be able to easily access on-site and online student wellness resources that meaningfully address social, emotional, physical, and financial health concerns.
+Veterans must be able to easily access in person and online student wellness resources that meaningfully address social, emotional, physical, and financial health concerns.
 National University offers one-on-one, solutions-focused counseling services to help Veteran and active-duty students cope with these challenges more successfully and remove impediments to learning.
 Our student wellness resources for Veterans are discussed in more detail below.

 6. Military-Specific Scholarship Opportunities